asadovka/cyb_web2/README.md

 ## Join Us On Telegram

-If you're interested in using or developing Chaingear, come [join us on Telegram](https://t.me/fuckgoogle)
+If you're interested in using or developing CYB, come [join us on Telegram](https://t.me/fuckgoogle)